h4ck3rm1k3/BeautifulSoup4/README.md

 BeautifulSoup4
 ==============

-BeautifulSoup 4 for Python 3.3
+BeautifulSoup 4

-This is library for everyone who has a problem with [2to3 tool] (https://docs.python.org/2/library/2to3.html).
+bzr to git